erik-adelbert/aoc/2022/README.md

 ## Day 12
 See?
 This is day 16 already!
 My last year [`day` `15`](https://github.com/erik-adelbert/aoc/blob/2022/2021/15/aoc15.go) comment still stands: you can't say must when using [`dijkstra`]((https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)).

-The design encloses dijkstra in a loop to set the starting points.
-This allows the same code to solve `part1` given a singleton and `part2` a list of starting points.
+~~The design encloses dijkstra in a loop to set the starting points.
+This allows the same code to solve `part1` given a singleton and `part2` a list of starting points.~~

+There's much to say: we can solve this problem backward.
+By working out the solution from then end, there's a unique run that brings all the answers efficiently.

 <div style="text-align:center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/2/23/Dijkstras_progress_animation.gif" />